Part II. Entry

 18VAC41-60-30.
 License by endorsement.

-Upon proper application to the board, any person currently licensed to practice as a body-piercer or ear-piercer in any other state or jurisdiction of the United States and who has completed a training or apprenticeship program and an examination that is substantially equivalent to that required by this chapter may be issued a body-piercer or ear-piercer license without an examination.
-The applicant must also meet the requirements set forth in 18VAC41-60-20 A 1 through A 4 and provide documentation of completion of board-approved health education to include (i) bloodborne pathogens, sterilization, and aseptic techniques related to body-piercing or ear-piercing; (ii) first aid; and (iii) CPR.
+A. Upon proper application to the board, any person currently licensed to practice as a body-piercer or ear-piercer in any other state or jurisdiction of the United States and who has completed a training or apprenticeship program and an examination that is substantially equivalent to the training and examination required by this chapter may be issued a body-piercer or ear-piercer license without an examination.
+The applicant must also meet the requirements set forth in 18VAC41-60-20 A 1 through A 4 and provide documentation of completion of board-approved health education to include (i) bloodborne pathogens, sterilization, and aseptic techniques related to body-piercing or ear-piercing, as applicable, and (ii) first aid.

 Statutory Authority